R-Torrent/42Barcelona-Projects/42-cursus/common-core-rank01/Born2beroot/README.md

 > sudo whoami<br>
 > sudo -u rtorrent whoami

-The **sudoers** file actually enables all members of the `sudo` group to "execute any command", as can be read off its specifications:
+The **sudoers** file actually enables all members of the `sudo` group to "execute any command", as can be read off its specifications, near the bottom:
 > sudo visudo

 The project document mandated a set of additional restrictions on **sudo** that are kept in the **sudoers.d** folder:
 > sudo cat /etc/sudoers.d/Born2beroot (§)

-Notice one actually needs admin status, *i.e.* `root`, to access the config files!
+Notice one actually needs admin status, *i.e.* `root`, to access both config files!

 The `.pdf` also expects that **sudo** activity be monitored and logged into the `/var/log/sudo/` folder.
 These are kept in a "human-readable" file, **sudo.logs**, and not so friendly streams accesible with the **sudoreplay** command:
 > cd /etc/var/log<br>
 > cat sudo.logs (§)<br>
-> sudoreplay
+> sudoreplay -l ...

 #### B.5.f UFW

+We have already checked that the service is running, in **§ B.5.b Simple setup**, but we can also prove that it has been correctly installed:
+> dpkg -s ufw

+[Q] Explain simply what **UFW** is and the value of using it.

+[A] Uncomplicated Firewall (**UFW**) is an easy-to-use firewall utility that works on the Linux **iptables** (`man 8 iptables`) for configuration.
+A firewall is a network security system that monitors and controls incoming and outcoming network traffic based on predetermined security rules.
+Specifically, it is an administration tool for IPv4/IPv6 packet filtering and network address translation (**NAT**, a mapping table between public and private/internal IP addresses). **UFW**'s value is its intuitive simplicity.

+To list its active rules—with a bit more information than heretofore seen—,
+> sudo ufw status verbose

+Clearly, only port `4242` accepts traffic.

+We are requested by the document to open another port, `8080`:
+> sudo ufw allow 8080

+We can confirm that port `8080` is indeed open with another `ufw status`, this time "numbering" the rules:
+> sudo ufw status numbered

+There are two ways to remove the additional new rules:

+1.- By rule number.
+This justifies the need of the previous `numbered` display,
+> sudo ufw delete 2,4

+2.- By specification.
+This reverts a previous command,
+> sudo ufw delete allow 8080

+End with a `sudo ufw status` to attest that everything is back to the starting conditions.

 #### B.5.g SSH

+As before, we know the service is up and running from **§ B.5.b Simple setup**, but we can also prove that it has been correctly installed:
+> dpkg -s openssh-server

+[Q] Explain basically what **SSH** is and the value of using it.

+[A]

+The **SSH** daemon is listening to port `4242`, something easily proven with
+> ...

 #### B.5.h Script monitoring